Paradise Kiss: Production

-Episode list
+Episodes

 Live-action film

-Together with the Japanese production company IMJ, Fox International produced a live-action, Japanese-language film based on Paradise Kiss; The film has an estimated budget of US$3–4 million.
+Together with the Japanese production company IMJ, Fox International produced a live-action, Japanese-language film based on Paradise Kiss; the film had an estimated budget of US$3–4 million.

 The live-action film features Keiko Kitagawa as Yukari Hayasaka and Osamu Mukai as George.
 Other cast members are Natsuki Katō as Kaori Aso, Aya Ōmasa as Miwako Sakurada, Kento Kaku as Arashi Nagase, Shunji Igarashi as Isabella Yamamoto, and Yūsuke Yamamoto as Tokumori Hiroyuki.

 The film was released in Japan in June 2011.

-It featured the songs 'HELLO' and 'YOU' by YUI.
+It featured the songs "Hello (Paradise Kiss)" and "You" by Yui.

 Reception

 Melissa Sternenberg of THEM Anime Reviews called the character designs and animation "fresh and appealing" with the closing and opening sequences "some of the best of the Fall 2005 season," and praised the animation and artwork, especially the fashion designs.
 However, she felt the series went wrong in cramming the story into 12 episodes, saying 26 episodes would have been better, and said that she disliked the main characters.
 However, she said that the sentimentality of ParaKiss seems to "accurately reflect the real fashion world".

 Carl Kimlinger of Anime News Network had a more positive view, saying that apart from the established characters, the show's true star is the "costume design" which is shown in much detail, with a "delicate balancing of realism with drama."
-He says that the treatment of this series is "unusually thoughtful," and says the series is "about being young...having dreams...[and] romance," telling the reality of those processes, saying the series will subtly change you.
-He called the series a "refreshingly mature story" but said it is not for "those in search of reassuring escapism".
+He said that the treatment of the series is "unusually thoughtful", and that the series is "about being young...having dreams...[and] romance."
+He called the series a "refreshingly mature story", but said it is not for "those in search of reassuring escapism."

+In 2024, through a survey of 100 people by TV Maga (a web magazine operated by TV Log), Paradise Kiss was voted second for most fashionable manga, along with Neighborhood Story, another series by Yazawa.